hashicorp/design-system/website/docs/components/form/radio/03--how-to-use.md

 ##### Validation

-Notice: the validation of the form fields is entirely delegated to the "consumer" of the HDS components.
+Note: the validation of the form fields is entirely delegated to the "consumer" of the HDS components.
 What we provide is the visual representation of an invalid state of the field at UI level.
 When and how to provide this visual feedback to the user is responsibility left to the developer.

 To show the user that their input is not valid, you have to provide an error message (using the `Error` contextual component):